Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Experimental Setup for Evaluation

-Furthermore, the \mulran{} and \helipr{} datasets have sequences recorded from the same environments, KAIST and Riverside, with a temporal gap of 4 years.
-This enables long-term place recognition between the \mulran{} and \helipr{} datasets on the KAIST and Riverside environments.
-These long-term revisits are also performed with different \lidar{} sensors, making them more challenging.
-The KAIST and Riverside sequences also have some spatial overlap, providing an opportunity to evaluate multi-map alignment.
+Moreover, both \mulran{} and \helipr{} datasets include sequences from the KAIST and Riverside environments, recorded approximately 4 years apart.
+This allows for a realistic evaluation of long-term inter-session loop closure detection, including cross-dataset comparisons between sequences captured with different \lidar{} sensors.
+The KAIST and Riverside sequences also have some spatial overlap, providing an opportunity to evaluate multi-map alignment in a more challenging setting.

-We also use two sequences from the \nclt{}~\cite{carlevaris-bianco2016ijrr} dataset recorded with a Velodyne HDL-32E \lidar{} mounted on a Segway robot.
-In these sequences, the \lidar{} has a non-planar motion compared to the previous datasets due to the inverted pendulum-like motion of the Segway platform.
-We select two sequences recorded from the same location but a year apart.
+Additionally, we use two sequences from the \nclt{} dataset~\citep{carlevaris-bianco2016ijrr}, recorded using a \velodyne{} \lidar{} mounted on a Segway robot.
+The motion of the \lidar{} in these sequences is non-planar due to the inverted pendulum-like dynamics of the Segway platform.
+We select two sequences recorded in the same environment but one year apart to assess the robustness of our loop closure detection approach under viewpoint and temporal variation.

-\subsubsection{Self-recorded Datasets}
+\subsubsection{Self-Recorded Datasets:}

-In addition to the public datasets mentioned above, we also demonstrate the effectiveness of our approach on sequences recorded using our own instrumented vehicles and sensor platforms.
-First, we record a long semi-urban sequence from a rooftop mounted Ouster OS1-128 \lidar{} on a Volkswagen Passat instrumented vehicle~(\car{}).
-We drive through a hilly region, passing through streets with forests on either side, and perform multiple revisits from different viewpoints and elevations.
+In addition to the public datasets described above, we evaluate our approach on sequences recorded using our own instrumented vehicle and sensor platform.
+The \car{} sequence was recorded using an Ouster OS1-128 \lidar{} mounted on the rooftop of an instrumented vehicle.
+We collected this data by driving through a hilly, semi-urban area with forest-lined roads and performing multiple revisits from varying viewpoints.

-Furthermore, we use a sensor platform mounted on a backpack and walk around the city to record a sequence with loop closures.
-This platform has a Hesai Pandar-128 \lidar{}.
-It has a different view of the surroundings at a height of approximately 2\,m to the ground and a non-planar motion of the \lidar{} due to the walking motion.
-This is a challenging sequence in which we evaluate our ground alignment strategy under non-planar sensor motion.
-The two sequences also have a small physical overlap in their sensed environments.
-We use this overlap to evaluate multi-session loop closure detection and alignment between the sequences.
+The \backpack{} sequence was captured using a sensor platform mounted on a backpack and carried through urban streets.
+This setup uses a Hesai Pandar-128 \lidar{} mounted approximately 2\,m above ground level.
+Unlike vehicle-mounted systems, the walking motion introduces non-planar sensor trajectories and dynamic changes in the viewpoint.
+This sequence presents a challenging test case for evaluating our ground alignment strategy under non-planar motion.

+The two sequences share a small physical overlap in their environments, which we utilize to evaluate inter-session loop closure detection.